GabeItchy/Schooliosis/Science/Genetics/26042022 Structure of DNA.md

 Nucleotides are joined together by their sugar and phosphate groups.

 These nitrogen bases are bounded together by hydrogen bonds (weak bonds), between the bases.

+## Structure of DNA

+The two strands do not run straight along each other, but rather they twist around each other forming what is called a double helix.

+- DNA has two very important properties:
+- DNA can make copies of itself: the two strands unwind, separate and each strand can be copied to make a new molecule
+- DNA carries information: the order in which the bases are arranged codes for specific proteins.